Organic mulches serve several important functions in gardens and landscape plantings.

 Bark

-Bark mulches may be sold in bags or in bulk.
-They can be purchased in various particle sizes, varying from fine to large chunks.
+Bark mulches, available in bags or bulk, come in various particle sizes, varying from fine to large chunks.
 Some are colored/dyed for decorative purposes.
-Bark mulches are attractive, weed-free, and decompose slowly, with cedar and cypress being the slowest to decompose.
+They are attractive, weed-free, and decompose slowly, with cedar and cypress being the slowest to decompose.

 Use bark mulches around trees, shrubs, and roses, and in perennial beds.